 Perhaps the most extreme example of this trope is the character of Allen in Happiness and its sequel, Life During Wartime.
 The character was played by white actor, Philip Seymour Hoffman, and then black actor, Michael K. Williams, without any explanation for the complete change of the character's race.
 Of course, all of the characters in Life During Wartime were played by different actors than in previous Todd Solondz' films, but Allen is the most noticeable difference.

 The Halloweentown Disney Channel movies had this happen with the lead character, Marnie Piper, who was played by Kimberly J. Brown for the first three movies, and Sara Paxton for the fourth.
-Apparently Brown was being screwed by Disney because not even she knows why she was replaced!
-It's usually speculated that Disney wanted a younger actress for the 4th film to keep the franchise fresh (Brown was 22 at the time wheres Paxton was 18).
+Not even Brown knows why she was replaced.
+It's usually speculated that Disney wanted a younger actress for the 4th film to keep the franchise fresh (Brown was 22 at the time whereas Paxton was 18).
+This is usually cited as a reason why many fans pretend the fourth film doesn't exist.

 In addition, Benny's voice was recast from Rino Romano in the first movie to Richard Side in the second, but for his brief appearance in the fourth movie, he was voiced by another, uncredited voice actor.

-The Live-Action Adaptation of Astérix suffer this a lot.
-Gérard Depardieu as Obélix is the only actor to have stayed in all movies so far, while the rest of the main cast has been constantly changed: Astérix has been the same only in the first two movies and Caesar has been played by a different actor every time.
+The Live-Action Adaptation of Asterix suffer this a lot.
+Gérard Depardieu as Obélix is the only actor to have stayed in all movies so far, while the rest of the main cast has been constantly changed: Astérix has been the same only in the first two movies and Caesar has been played by a different actor every time (including the director of the second movie, and in the third, French legend Alain Delon).

-Richard Harris played Dumbledore in the first two Harry Potter films, but after his death he was played by Michael Gambon for the remainder of the series.
-Although the concept of the films would have allowed for the change of actor to be treated in The Nth Doctor manner by referencing some magic-related cause, neither the film writers, nor Rowling in her books, chose to do so.
-Gambon, for his part, acknowledged Harris by giving his Dumbledore an Irish accent too.
+The first major recasting came with Dumbledore in Harry Potter.
+Richard Harris played him in the first two films, but after his death he was played by Michael Gambon for the remainder of the series.
+Although the concept of the films would have allowed for the change of actor to be treated in The Nth Doctor manner by referencing some magic-related cause, they chose to not acknowledge the change.
+However Gambon honored Harris by giving his Dumbledore an Irish accent too.

 The Charlie Chan movies went from Warner Oland to Sidney Toler to Roland Winters playing the famous sleuth.

-In Arthur, the role of Susan Johnson is played by Jill Eikenberry.
+In Arthur (1981), the role of Susan Johnson is played by Jill Eikenberry.
 In the sequel, the role is played by Cynthia Sikes.

-In The Fly, Veronica Quaife was played by Geena Davis.
-In the sequel, Saffron Henderson replaces her in the beginning and in a voice-over when Martin watches an interview she filmed.
+In The Fly (1986), Veronica Quaife was played by Geena Davis.
+In the 1989 sequel The Fly II, Saffron Henderson replaces her in the beginning and in a voice-over when Martin watches an interview she filmed.
 Geena Davis didn't want to reprise her role because the nightmare where she gives birth to a giant maggot in the first movie traumatized her so much.

 In Pitch Black, Jack was played by Rhiana Griffith.
 In The Chronicles of Riddick, Alexa Davalos took over the role, with a new name and a completely new look.
 Her only explanation for how changed she was: "I'm a whole new animal."
 Many fans were not happy.
 Salt in the wound is the fact that Rhiana Griffith was willing to reprise the role - and Vin Diesel apparently wanted her, but was told by executives she needed to "toughen up" for the role.